Penuwch

 Penuwch is a rural village in Ceredigion, Wales.

 Penuwch is about 1,000 feet above sea level and 8 miles west of Tregaron while the coast is a similar distance further west.
-The old primary school has been renovated into a pub whist the old pub has been converted into a static and touring caravan site.
+The old primary school has been renovated into a pub whilst the old pub has been converted into a static and touring caravan site.
 Penuwch has a bus twice a day to Aberystwyth (route 588).
 There is a fishery in the village and a Methodist chapel with a small graveyard.

 History

 There is little recorded history, although a few houses and farms date from the 1800s or earlier.
 The Sarn Helen Roman road passes a couple of miles to the east and there is evidence of 20th century quarrying at several sites.
 Llyn Fanod, an upland lake and Site of Special Scientific Interest, is nearby at Bontnewydd.
 Llyn Farch, another upland lake, was still shown on 19th century maps just north of the village centre but is now an area of marsh.
 During the 19th century there was a local tradition that Merlin had prophesied that when Llyn Farch dried up, the town of Carmarthen would sink.

 Up until the mid 19th century much of the area around Penuwch was still unenclosed common land and many Tai Unnos (One night houses) were built.